 For these kind of people, there is no depression.
 If there is, it is not very important.
 The person who is depressed loves the state of melancholy.
 He or she is pathetic and weak.
 He or she only tries to get attention to survive.

 For them, seeing a psychiatrist (“shrink”) is something to be ashamed of.
-And again for them people who get mental help are either mad or retarded.
+And again for them, people who get mental help are either mad or retarded.

 But these people who ignore mental illnesses are well aware of their existences; they just refuse to know it because they know the fact that they are the main reason for the majority of psychological problems.
-The situation is just too much for them to handle, so they just refuses to experience it.
+The situation is just too much for them to handle, so they just refuse to experience it.